 - Castle Windows Reference 2

-Tip: When sketching, it is encouraged that you try and take your time to flesh out your ideas on paper.
-One way is to create call outs to describe some parts of your sketches.
+Tip: When sketching, I encourage you to take your time to flesh out your ideas on paper.
+One way is to create call-outs to describe some parts of your sketches.
 Creating variation based on look and perspective can give you a fresh new idea on the same concept.
-Remember, there is no such thing as a ridiculous idea, all ideas at this stage is useful.
-In our example sketches, added notes and call outs were useful in describing certain details.
+Remember, there is no such thing as a ridiculous idea—all ideas at this stage are useful.
+In our example sketches, I added notes and call-outs that were useful in describing certain details.

-Once we have done that, you can now start compiling all your ideas into 4 main concepts.
+Once you have done that, you can now start compiling all your ideas into four main concepts.
 Only choose the ones that you like.
-You have the option to refine each sketch, but keep it along the concept that you are aiming for.
+You have the option to refine each sketch, but keep it aligned to the concept that you are aiming for.
 In our case, we want to create a castle enveloped by a snow mountain surrounded by lava, two contrasting ideas that can be a challenge to create.

 Form building is the next step to flesh out your ideas.
-Some mattepainters are great at creating form using hundreds of references, others prefer 3D.
-Whatever tool or step you might take, always consider the time that you will spend on creating your piece, especially with pressure from deadlines.
-This is a critical part since we might waste a lot of time if we press on the wrong direction.
+Some matte painters are great at creating form using hundreds of references, while others prefer 3D.
+Whichever tool or step you might take, always consider the time that you will spend on creating your piece, especially with pressure from deadlines.
+This is a critical part, since we might waste a lot of time if we go in the wrong direction.

 We start making our form by refining our composition.
 We take our initial sketch and overlay some common composition lines over it to refine the flow and look of our final image.
 Feel free to edit or transform your image at this stage.

-Before we begin, let's create a new file.
+Before we begin, let's create a New Document.

 Our final image will then be delivered at this resolution.
-However if your computer cannot handle large files, you are allowed to work on any manageable resolution.
-But to fully appreciate your painting, I would recommend your final delivery to be around the HD size, 1920x1080 pixels.
+However, if your computer cannot handle large files, you are allowed to work on any manageable resolution.
+But to fully appreciate your painting, I would recommend that you make your final delivery around the HD size, 1920 x 1080 pixels.

 First we will use our castle render as our base for the shape and look of the mountains (see 3D render image below).
 Then we will proceed with blocking the mountains really quickly to get an overall look and feel of the painting.

-Add a "blocking" sky, it can be 2 or 3 variances of sky that can later be mixed or changed.
+Add a "blocking" sky—it can be two or three variances of sky that can later be mixed or changed.

-Add the skies and the blocking mountain behind the castle.
+Add the sky and the blocking mountain behind the castle.

 Integrate it as you go.

-Taking another blocking mountain image, masked it out and add it as a left side blocking piece for the mountain background.
+Taking another blocking mountain image, mask it out and add it as a left side blocking piece for the mountain background.

 Take another mountain from the references and use it to block out the furthest part of your painting.
 A simple soft brush can quickly integrate it with your current painting.
 Just be sure that you are choosing the right image that goes with your sky.

 Once you have set up your perspective lines, you can now start building up your main mountains.
-We start off with a mountain that has a more snow on it.
-It also comes from a set of images with the same character, enabling us to edit it faster and easier to integrate.
+We start off with a mountain that has more snow on it.
+It also comes from a set of images with the same character, enabling us to edit it more quickly and making it easier to integrate.

 Start transforming your mountain to follow our blocking render.
-Lower down the opacity of your pasted mountain and Right Click - Free Transform.
+Lower the opacity of your pasted mountain and Right Click > Free Transform.
 It doesn't have to be accurate, but try to keep the established look as much as possible.